DaveCTurner/paxos-dojo/README.md

 ideas, but in the interests of harmony it prefers to agree with other proposers' ideas when it hears about them.
 It also only makes a proposal when it's received promises from a majority of Acceptors that they will accept it.
-It is, in short, a little bit of a wimp.
+It is, in short, rather timid.

 More precisely, it receives messages that look like one of these (which are sent by Acceptors):